-Here are some important program updates:
+Check out these important program updates:

-Achieve College Internships: Employers
+Achieve College Internships

 Our new Achieve College Internships program connects college juniors with paid summer internships, training, mentors and professional networks that can help students launch their careers.
 The program is designed for graduates of Minneapolis Public Schools high schools and alums of the Step Up Youth Employment Program.
-Internship applications for summer 2021 are now closed.
+Student applications for 2021 are now closed.
 Contact Jeremiah Brown to find out how you can hire an intern for this summer.

 For More Information